ssssam/nightbus/README.md

-# Night Train: simple SSH-based build automation
+# Night Train: Simple SSH-based build automation

 Night Train is a minimalist build automation tool.
 It requires nothing on the build machines but a shell, an SSH server and your build dependencies.